encelo/nCine_14Years_Presentation/slides.md

 ## 🗓️ 2013 - Android as a Console

 - I always wanted to be a console programmer
-- Android was considered a console-like target for the nCine
+- I treated Android as a console-like target for the nCine
   - Working at ARM surrounded me with Android devices
   - Set-top boxes running Android TV were becoming popular
   - I received a Google ADT-1 as a gift at Unite 2014 in Seattle 🎁